 CNC Machinist Resume Questions

 An effective resume begins with the right format.
 Most of the time, you should stick to traditional categories, such as a summary statement, work experience, and education section.
 It’s also important to create a document that is visually appealing to hiring managers and an applicant tracking system.
 Many employers today use a type of ATS program to weed out applications that don’t fit the requirements.
-Formatting changes can confuse these software programs, so stick to traditional formats, designs, and fonts.
+Formatting changes can confuse these software programs, so stick to traditional formats, designs, and resume fonts.
 You’ll find a chronological (emphasizing your work history) or functional (emphasizing skills and accomplishments) format is acceptable to most employers.
 Review our CNC machinist resume sample for help getting started.

 You don’t want your resume to read like a list of phrases from the job listing.
 Instead, choose relevant and impressive skills from your abilities and combine them with strong verbs to show what you’ve accomplished at your other jobs.
 Boost the impact of these achievements by combining them with a description of how your work benefited your employers, and use specific numbers to quantify the value of your work.
 Check out the resume sample for good examples of this.